Paneer Jalfrezi (Restaurant Style)

 Paneer Jalfrezi

 Jhal in Bengali means hot & spicy while Frezi is literally stir fry.
-This curry dish is a unique mix of Indian and Chinese cooking styles but was invented for the British homes.
+This curried dish is a unique mix of Indian and Chinese cooking styles but was invented for the British homes.
 The dish is prepared with locally available vegetables & spices but stir fried using a high heat technique, introduced to the local Bengalis by the Chinese immigrants.

 So Jalfrezi is a stir fry made with meat, fish or paneer, vegetables along with tomatoes, onions, bell peppers, chili and spices.
 A prominent feature of a good jalfrezi is the crunchiness of its vegetables.
 While the modern, meat-based jalfrezi is made with fresh stir fried meat, you have vegetarian versions too.
 A popular one being this paneer jalfrezi and Vegetable Jalfrezi.